MuscleMap/MuscleMap/README.md

             Right Fibula 8162
           ```
        </details>
     * The default spatial overlap during sliding window inference is 90%.
 If inference speed needs to be increased, the spatial overlap can be lowered.
-For large high-resolution or whole-body images, we recommend lowering the spatial inference to 50%:
+For large high-resolution or whole-body images, we recommend lowering the spatial inference to 75%:
        ~~~
-       mm_segment -i image.nii.gz -s 50
+       mm_segment -i image.nii.gz -s 75
        ~~~
     * Users may specify our legacy region segmentation models (version 0.0) with -r.
       * Available regions: abdomen, pelvis, thigh, and leg.
+      **Note The legacy regional models are maintained for backward compatibility only.
+Active development and state-of-the-art MuscleMap performance are provided exclusively by the whole-body model.**
     * mm_segment will use GPU if detected.
 Users can force mm_segment to use CPU with -g N.
     * Run mm_segment -h to see all available options.
     * We are continuously expanding the whole-body model.
 We are working on adding the arm, forearm, hand, abdomen, spine, hip rotators, pelvic floor, and foot.
 If you have an immediate need, please open an [issue](https://github.com/MuscleMap/MuscleMap/issues).